 Familiarity with efforts to empower women in the informal sector.

 A registered foreign aid agency, this company is dedicated to assisting children in developing countries with severe health issues.
 Mainly focused in Southeast Asia, they work together with major UN and governmental aid agencies to improve the quality of life of children living with chronic diseases.
-Interns will be involved in grant writing and communicating with projects on location.
+Interns will be involved in working with the Psychology Department in the hospital on needs focus; research; writing proposals and communicating with projects on location.
 Specific projects can be developed to meet the needs and interests of the interns.

 Ideal Candidate: Background in social work, psychology, international development issues.
-Good writing and organizational skills and ability to work independently.
+Strong writing and organizational skills and ability to work independently.

 Help write promotional material for membership campaigns;